silicondaydream/image-placeholder-service/README.md

 ## **Why use Tend?**

-While you could implement placeholders manually, npm packages offer:

-Convenience: Ready-made solutions save you time on coding basic placeholder functionality
+Convenience: Ready-made solution to save you time on coding basic placeholder functionality

-Customization: Many packages allow you to tweak colors, text, and integration with image services.
+Customization: Tweak colors, text, and integration with image services
-Advanced Features: Some packages provide more sophisticated placeholder types (like BlurHash) for better user experience.

 ## **Contributing**